francescolonardo/CPTS-Preparation/README.md

 ## Introduction

-This repository is dedicated to documenting my preparation for the **HTB Certified Bug Bounty Hunter (CBBH)** exam.
+This repository is dedicated to documenting my preparation for the **HTB Certified Penetration Testing Specialist (CPTS)** exam.
 It includes structured notes, methodology references, and practical walkthroughs focused on...

 [...]